SyberryAcademy/Academy-Rules-and-Requirements/Technical-Interview-Requirements.md

 ```
 git init
 ```
-3. Create the `algorithms-task` directory:
+3. Create the `algorithms-task` and `specialization-task` directories:
 ```
 mkdir algorithms-task
+mkdir specialization-task
 ```
 4. Copy the task from the git repository to the `specialization-task` directory:
 ```